glencoesoftware/bioformats2raw/README.md

  * Ubuntu 18.04+: `apt-get install libblosc1`
  * conda: Installing `bioformats2raw` via conda (see below) will include `blosc` as a dependency.

+If using features that rely on OpenCV (see the [Downsampling type](#downsampling-type) section below), minimum supported versions are:

+ * Ubuntu 18.04
+ * RHEL 8
+ * Windows 10
+  - expect to see warnings as described in https://github.com/opencv/opencv/issues/20113; these can be ignored

 __NOTE:__ If you are setting `jna.library.path` via the `JAVA_OPTS` environment variable, make sure the path is to the folder __containing__ the library not path to the library itself.

 Installation